-Parliamentary privilege refers to the unique rights and powers that belong to Parliament, and its Members, and that enable it to fulfill its role.
+Parliamentary privilege refers to the unique rights and powers that belong to Parliament, and its Members, and that enable it to fulfil its role.
 The main aspect of privilege that is relevant to your everyday work as an MP is freedom of speech.

 Alongside the rights and powers of parliamentary privilege, there is a Code of Conduct for MPs.
 The Code requires MPs to observe the seven principles of public life and also the parliamentary Behaviour Code, which calls for respect, professionalism, understanding of others’ perspectives, courtesy and acceptance of responsibility.